-- IDoNowIDont.com is an online marketplace specifically for reselling diamond rings and other jewelry risk-free.
+- I Do Now I Don't is an online marketplace specifically for reselling diamond rings and other jewelry risk-free.

-Sell Photographs - A few stunning photographs shot with a smartphone or DSLR camera could lead to extra dough.
-Shutterbugs can enter photography contests -- Photo Contest Insider lists many -- or try to sell prints at local coffee shops or galleries.
+A few stunning photographs shot with a smartphone or DSLR camera could lead to extra dough.
+Shutterbugs can enter photography contests — Photo Contest Insider lists many — or try to sell prints at local coffee shops or galleries (or at least you can try when they reopen fully).
 Certain sites also let people who upload and tag photos earn licensing fees when someone buys the images, with payouts often well over $100, although some charge subscription fees that lower the profits a bit.
 They include:

-Sell Your Data – If you don’t have anything tangible to sell, you always have data, an increasing (if still low-cost) commodity in the digital age.
-Several companies pay smartphone users to install apps that record how they use their phones and occasionally conduct surveys or product trials, including:
+If you don’t have anything tangible to sell, you always have data, an increasing (if still low-cost) commodity in the digital age.
+Several companies pay smartphone users to install apps that record how they use their phones and occasionally conduct surveys or product trials.

-- Smart Panel pays users $5 for qualifying for their Smart App and $5 for every month of use after that, as well as a "loyalty bonus" of $10 after the first six months, then $15 for every three months after that.
+- Smart Panel — currently invite only — has been known to pay users $5 for qualifying for their Smart App and $5 for every month of use after that, as well as a "loyalty bonus" of $10 after the first six months, then $15 for every three months after that.

-- Nielsen Mobile App, run by the same company that defines TV ratings, promises users a yearly reward of $50 for letting them record their mobile habits, but at a steep cost in performance speed, according to consumer reviews.
+- Nielsen Mobile App, run by the same company that defines TV ratings, enters users in sweepstakes it says pays out $10,000 monthly for letting them record their mobile habits.
+But it comes at a steep cost in performance speed, according to some consumer reviews.

 - Mobile Xpression lets you earn gift cards, cash, and product credits in exchange for providing access to their messaging, camera, and browsing data.
-Members get a $5 Amazon gift card for their first week, then about $20 a year after that.
+Historically, members have received a $5 Amazon gift card for their first week, then about $20 a year after that.

 Ways to Make Money Without a Computer